-The Crimson Finance Fund (CFF) increases access to a range of short-term working capital products for Small and Medium Enterprises (SMEs) in all sectors of the economy including farmers, women-owned businesses and minorities.
+The Crimson Finance Fund (CFF) increases access to a range of short-term working capital products for small and medium enterprises (SMEs) in all sectors of the Kosovo economy, with a special focus on helping businesses owned by women and other marginalized groups.
 The goal of the program is to expand assistance to the financial sector in order to address a gap in short-term working capital financing.

-· Over 28% of lending has been disbursed to the agricultural sector
+- Over 28% of lending has been disbursed to the agricultural sector;

-Project Duration: July 2008 – July 2014
+Project Duration: July 2008 – December 2014

 USAID Contact: Dardane Peja